 Click on a picture to embiggen.
-All photos copyright, Steph Mineart.
+All photos copyright, Hawthorn Mineart.
 Not to be used without permission.

-Over the last few years, I’ve covered most of the city of Indianapolis, photographing all of the Roadside Giants and "Big Things" with the help of my family, friends and totals strangers helping me spot their locations.
+I’ve the city of Indianapolis photographing all of the Roadside Giants and "Big Things" with the help of my family, friends and totals strangers helping me spot their locations.
 I’ve covered almost everything Indianapolis has to offer.
 Please let me know if I missed any Big Things, or if there are updates to the big things you see here.

 Lost Big Things – Sadly, lots of Indianapolis "Big Things" are lost to time due to businesses closing or natural disasters.
 Fortunately, I’ve captured pictures of many of them.

-Temporary Big Things – Also, there are many "Big Things" that are inflated and these are often seasonal, and therefore temporary.
+Temporary Big Things – Also, there are many "Big Things" that are inflated, often seasonal, and therefore temporary.
 I’ve given them their own page as well.

 Mr. Bendo of Ralph’s Muffler shop on West 16th Street